Hobbes0927/hec-wildhorses/README.md

 ### **Features**

-- Can spawn 1-5 rare horse when near one of the spawn locations
+- Can spawn 1-5 rare horses when near one of the spawn locations
 - Configurable maximum number of spawned horses
 - Horses randomly spawn as male or female
 - Specify multiple spawn locations